aclark-buildouts/Debian-Deploy-Plone/README.txt

 But seriously… I created this deployment package for me.
 If you find it useful, please feel free to use it (just edit or remove the id_rsa.pub file first).
-If you find it really useful, please give something back (by clicking on the donation link in the upper right hand corner of this page, thanks GitHub for making it so easy!)

 Issues
 ------